Eastern Conference (NHL)

-The Eastern Conference (Conférence de l'Est) is one of two conferences in the National Hockey League (NHL) used to divide teams.
-Its counterpart is the Western Conference.
+The Eastern Conference (Conférence de l'Est), originally the Prince of Wales Conference (or Wales Conference for short), is one of two conferences in the National Hockey League (NHL) used to divide teams.
+It and its counterpart, the Western Conference, each have 16 teams organized into two divisions.
+The Prince of Wales Trophy is awarded annually to the Eastern Conference champion.

 History

-Originally named the Prince of Wales Conference (or Wales Conference for short), it was created in 1974 when the NHL realigned its teams into two conferences and four divisions.
+The Prince of Wales Conference was created for the 1974–75 season when the NHL realigned its teams into two conferences and four divisions.
 Because the new conferences and divisions had little to do with North American geography, geographical references were removed.

-The Prince of Wales Trophy dates back to 1925, when it was donated to the League by the Prince of Wales, who later became King Edward VIII and then the Duke of Windsor.
-It was originally given to the NHL's playoff champion.
-(Until 1926, the Stanley Cup was presented to the winner of a post-season playoff between the NHL and Western Hockey League champions.)
-Since 1926–27, the Stanley Cup has gone to the NHL's playoff champion.
-During the years when the NHL had no divisions, (i.e., 1925-26; 1938 to 1967), the Prince of Wales Trophy was presented to the League's regular season champion (analogous to today's Presidents' Trophy).
-From 1926 to 1938, the Trophy went to the American Division regular season champion; from 1967 to 1974, it was presented to the East Division regular season champion; and from 1974 to 1981, it was presented to the Wales Conference regular season champion.
+The Wales Conference was named after its championship trophy, the Prince of Wales Trophy, which was originally donated to the league in December 1925 by Edward, Prince of Wales, who later became King Edward VIII and then the Duke of Windsor.
+That 1925–26 season was also the last season for which the Stanley Cup was not yet exclusive to the NHL, so the trophy was initially presented to that season's NHL playoffs champion – and retroactively presented to the playoff champion of the previous two NHL seasons.
+The Wales Trophy was then awarded to the champion of the American Division (1927–1938), the NHL regular season champions (analogous to today's Presidents' Trophy; 1938–1967), then the East Division regular season champions (1967–1974).

-The conferences and divisions were re-aligned for the 1981–82 to better reflect the geographical locations of the teams, but the existing names were retained with the Wales Conference becoming the conference primarily for the NHL's eastern teams.
-The names of conferences and divisions were changed for the 1993–94 season to reflect their geographic locations.
+The conferences and divisions were then re-aligned for the 1981–82 season to better reflect the geographical locations of the teams, but the existing names were retained with the Wales Conference becoming the conference primarily for the NHL's eastern teams.

+The names of conferences and divisions were changed for the 1993–94 season to reflect their geographic locations, including the Wales Conference becoming the Eastern Conference.
 Then-new NHL Commissioner Gary Bettman made the change to help non-hockey fans better understand the game, as the National Basketball Association (NBA), National Football League (NFL) and Major League Baseball (MLB) all use geographic-based names for their divisions.
-However, the trophy now awarded to the conference playoff champion, the Prince of Wales Trophy, retains some connection to the heritage of the League.
-In 2005, following the 2004–05 NHL lockout, Bettman changed the Eastern Conference logo (along with the Western Conference and NHL logos) to its current format.
+However, the Prince of Wales Trophy continued to be awarded to the Eastern Conference champions.
+In 2005, following the 2004–05 NHL lockout, the Eastern Conference logo (along with the Western Conference and NHL logos) were changed to its current format.

 Along with the Western Conference, the Eastern Conference was temporarily abolished for the 2020–21 NHL season after the COVID-19 pandemic in North America forced a realignment of the League to preclude the need for teams to regularly cross the Canada–United States border.
 For 2020–21 the three Canadian teams competed in the newly formed North Division while six Metropolitan Division teams and two American teams from the Atlantic Division formed a re-constituted East Division.
 The five remaining American teams from the Eastern Conference teams joined the Central Division.
 These changes were reversed, starting in the 2021–22 season.